(Originally

 to Transcendence

-“People have had experiences of the soul’s
+have had experiences of the soul’s transcendence since time

-desire, in the wish for immortality, in projection?
+the wish for immortality, in projection?

 There

-are certain special moments in life, call them “openings
+are certain special moments in life, call them “openings to

-experienced as woven of the same threads.”
+of reality are experienced as woven of the same threads.”

 Short